Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 10 Chico, CA $151,920

-Top Organizations And Associations For Radiology Nurses
+Top Organizations and Associations for Radiology Nurses

 The Association for Radiologic & Imaging Nursing: The Association for Radiologic and Imaging Nursing was founded in 1981 as a professional organization representing nurses who practice across all imaging disciplines.
 This organization is dedicated to being a premier source where you can connect with others like yourself and promote your work through a process of improvement efforts that will advance your understanding of how you can care best for your patients.